Nurturant parent model

-The nurturant parent model also "Nurturing Parent" is a metaphor, for a belief system, which is built upon an underlying value system.
-In this Nurturant Parenting contrasts with Stern Father parenting (Strict Father) as two distinct metaphors each used as icons of contrasting value and political systems, i.e. conservative (Strict Father) and liberal (Nurturing Parent).
+The nurturant parent model is a parenting style, built upon an underlying value system, that goes in contrast with the strict father model.
+Each system reflects a contrasting value system in parenthood, i.e. conservative parenting and liberal parenting.

-The Nurturant Parent metaphor draws on parenting style.
-The ideal, effective Nurturing Parent gives his children both "roots in the ground and wings to fly."
-He or she does this by imparting, conveying, role-modeling and enforcing boundaries which encourage the child towards personal freedom (try out your new wings).
-The Nurturant Parent model has a healthy respect for children's inherent intelligence.
-As safe and appropriate, they can and should be allowed to explore their environment.
-Parents are responsible for protecting their child from serious mistakes, by offering guidance.
+The "nurturant parent" is one of the various parenting styles in practice in the world.
+A nurturing parent gives their children both "roots in the ground" and "wings to fly".
+The parent accomplishes this by conveying, role-modeling and enforcing boundaries which encourage the child to explore their personal freedom (trying their new wings) while practicing self-discipline as well.
+The nurturant parent model has a healthy respect for children's inherent intelligence.
+Thus children are allowed to explore their environment under a careful watch by their parents, who are responsible for protecting the child from serious mistakes, by offering guidance.
 A child will be picked up if the child cries because the parent wants the child to feel safe and supported.
-If a child grows up believing its needs are likely to be met, it will be more confident when facing challenges.

-At the same time or alternately as appropriate, the Nurturant Parent encourages the child to have deep and peaceful roots in the ground through managed exercise of the child's own self-discipline, self-connection, age-appropriate house chores, limited allowance, discussion of both Feelings and Thoughts and mutually healthy boundaries with strangers, friends and adults generally.
+If a child grows up believing their needs are likely to be met, (s)he will grow up confident, ready to face challenges.
+Meanwhile the nurturant parent also encourages their children to have their roots deeply implanted in stable grounds.
+This is done by making the child practice appropriate amount of self-discipline and self-connection.
+They may be asked to do age-appropriate house chores, limit money they spend, take part in discussions of "feelings" and "thoughts" and practice setting healthy boundaries with strangers, friends and adults in general.

-The above was originally expressed more simply as 'a family model where children are expected to explore their surroundings; at the same time, being protected by their parents.'